kensung-lab/INSurVeyor/README.md

 ## Installation

-There are two options for obtaining.
+There are two options for obtaining INSurVeyor.
 If singularity is available on your system, you can download the image in Releases.
 Alternatively, you can compile the code yourself.
 This should be straightforward, but some dependencies must be installed.

 ### Singularity